 4. Establishing transparency

 The stakeholder management plan and other project information should be easily comprehensible.
-It is advisable to differentiate stakeholders into two categories broadly.
+It is advisable to differentiate stakeholders into two broad categories.

 This will help you prepare your project information and deliver it effectively.